 A copy of applicant's academic transcript (unofficial copy is acceptable)

-The Raymond J. Tarleton Student Fellowship Fund was established by Raymond J. Tarleton in 2009 to support graduate students in plant pathology research and encourage students to further their careers in plant pathology.
+The Raymond J. Tarleton Student Fellowship Fund was established by Raymond J. Tarleton in 2009 to support APS Graduate Student Members in plant pathology research and encourage students to further their careers in plant pathology.

 Contribute to the Tarleton Fellowship Fund!
-Your donations will could help a student acquire an advanced degree in plant pathology.
+Your donations may help a student acquire an advanced degree in plant pathology.

 His dedication to science and genuine interest in the needs of the membership of the society, allowed him to lead his staff to deliver outstanding member value throughout his tenure.
 Tarleton retired in 1991, but left behind an ongoing culture of excellence and innovation that continues to this day.